-In 2020, the Texas Department of Transportation (TxDOT) completed the US 380 Collin County Feasibility Study (Feasibility Study) that recommended the development of a new freeway facility extending across the county from the Denton County line to Hunt County line.
+In 2020, the Texas Department of Transportation (TxDOT) completed the US 380 Collin County Feasibility Study (Feasibility Study) that recommended the development of a new freeway facility extending across the county from the Denton County line on the west to Hunt County line on the east.
 One of the projects of independent utility identified in the Feasibility Study was the improvement of US 380 between Coit Road in the Town of Prosper to FM 1827 in Collin County, east of the City of McKinney.
-This EIS evaluates the No-Build Alternative and four Build Alternatives to provide these improvements.
+This EIS includes an alternative analysis that identified four Build Alternatives carried forward as reasonable alternatives for further evaluation because they were determined to be technically and economically feasible, and met the purpose and need for the proposed action.
+In addition, the No-Build Alternative was carried forward as a benchmark against which the impacts of other alternatives can be compared.

-The No-Build Alternative would not improve or make changes to existing US 380 between Coit Road and FM 1827, and no other new major roadways would be constructed in the Study Area with the exception of local streets by the Town of Prosper or the City of McKinney.
+The No-Build Alternative would not improve or make changes to existing US 380 between Coit Road and FM 1827, and no other new major roadways would be constructed in the Study Area except local streets by the Town of Prosper or the City of McKinney.
 The existing highway system consisting of US 380, US 75, and-State Highway (SH) SH 5 would continue to provide the primary connections between the Study Area and destinations within and outside of Collin County.
 In addition to programmed maintenance activities and safety improvements to maintain operations along existing roadways, the No-Build Alternative includes the following programmed improvements to US 380, SH 5, and FM 2478 (N. Custer Road).

 - US 380 Widening from Airport Drive to County Road (CR) 458 (CSJs 0135-03-046 and 0135-04-033) -would widen the existing 4-lane 7.2-mile-long section of US 380 to a 6-lane divided urban facility with a raised median and new curb and gutter drainage within the existing highway right-of-way (ROW).
-The project was environmentally cleared on January 15, 2020, and is anticipated to be ready to let for construction in January 2024. - SH 5 Improvements from South of FM 1378 (Country Club Road) to South of CR 275 (CSJs: 0047-05-054, 0047-09-034, and 0364-04-049) would reconstruct and widen this 7.2-mile-long section of SH 5 through McKinney and Fairview to a 4-lane and 6-lane divided urban roadway.
-This project was environmentally cleared in July 2020, and is anticipated to be ready to let for construction in June 2027. - FM 2478 (N. Custer Road) Widening from US 380 to FM 1461 (CSJs 2351-01-017 and 2351-02-014)

-would widen the existing 2-lane undivided rural roadway to an ultimate 6-lane divided urban roadway and realign the intersection with FM 1461, for a total length of approximately 3.17 miles.
+The project was environmentally cleared on January 15, 2020, and is anticipated to be ready to let for construction in March 2025. - SH 5 Improvements from South of FM 1378 (Country Club Road) to South of CR 275 (CSJs: 0047-05-054, 0047-09-034, and 0364-04-049) would reconstruct and widen this 9.7-mile-long section of SH 5 through McKinney and Fairview to a 4-lane and 6-lane divided urban roadway.
+This project was environmentally cleared in July 2020, and is anticipated to be ready to let for construction in June 2027. - FM 2478 (N. Custer Road) Widening from US 380 to FM 1461 (CSJs 2351-01-017 and 2351-02-014) would widen the existing 2-lane undivided rural roadway to an ultimate 6-lane divided urban roadway and realign the intersection with FM 1461, for a total length of approximately 3.17 miles.
 The project was environmentally cleared in September 2017.
-The project was let for construction in September 2020 with completion of the interim 4-lane expansion anticipated in Winter 2023.
+The project was let for construction in September 2020 with the interim 4-lane expansion completed in Spring 2023.